Textured Vegetable Protein

 Rehydrate using 2 parts cold or hot water to 1 part TVP.
 A bit of vinegar or lemon juice can be added to quicken the process.
 You can use TVP to make vegetarian or vegan versions of traditional meat dishes.
 TVP is also very lightweight, making it ideal in backpacking recipes.

 Store at room temperature in a dry environment for 6–9 months.
-After rehydration, It should be used immediately or refrigerated for more than 3 days.
+After rehydration, It should be used immediately or refrigerated for no more than 3 days.

 Points of Interest